iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___2.0.32/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 1 reviews"/>
 </p>

+> Was hopeful for this, but this app is *extremely* limited.
+With only around 10K downloads (assuming these are still installed and running), there's no way it can function effectively for contact tracing.
+First, this had apparently been available since August 2020?
+No one knows about this app.
+Second, there needs to be a way for users to report their own exposures to those diagnosed covid positive, not just personal diagnoses - consider medical field workers: doctors, nurses, pharmacy.<br> :date: __2021-03-05 20:29:24__

 > I know I've been potentially exposed and have received no exposure notifications<br> :date: __2021-01-30 19:11:05__

 > Pretty useless since statewide reporting is not available for the app.
 Need to change the name to UofA/ASU COVID Tracker since they're the only regions that actually work.<br> :date: __2020-12-16 16:06:21__